-Editor’s note: This article originally appeared on the Pendo blog, and in January 2021 Pendo announced updates to the product engagement score (PES).
-Now, PES is calculated based on a product’s adoption, stickiness, and growth.
+Editor’s note: This article originally appeared on the Pendo blog, and in January 2022 Pendo updated the calculations for two of the Product Engagement Score (PES) components.
 Learn more about the changes to PES here.

 As humans, we naturally crave simple, aggregated numbers.
 As product people, we need our numbers to be easy to calculate, yet powerful in informing decisions, strategies, and roadmaps.

 But, when it comes to measuring product engagement, there are a lot of different metrics to consider, not to mention different ways to define and calculate them.
 Historically, there hasn’t been a single, standardized way to assess how users are engaging with your product — until now.

 The product engagement score (PES) was born out of the idea to finally have a singular view of product engagement, and be able to quickly diagnose how a product is performing.
 It’s something I (and many others at Pendo) have been developing for several years.
 Yes, it took years, and plenty of iterations before getting to where it is today.
 Here’s a look into how PES came about, and why I believe it’s such a valuable metric for product teams.

 The journey to PES

 PES’s origin is closely tied to another popular product metric: Net Promoter Score (NPS).
 The premise of NPS was to create a simple (i.e. one question) survey that’s easy for users to fill out, and equally easy for companies to understand how those users feel about their product.
 Fast forward a couple decades later, and NPS has become the product metric that executives, investors, and venture capitalists ask for.
 This bothered me, not because I don’t think NPS is valuable — it is and we measure it — it just doesn’t tell the whole story.